typescript-eslint/typescript-eslint/packages/website/blog/2024-09-30-typed-linting.md

 work();
 ```

-_Type information_ refers to the cross-file information that a type checker such as TypeScript can generate to understand your code.
+_Type information_ refers to the information a type checker such as TypeScript generates to understand your code.
+Type checkers read code, determine what types each value may be, and store that "type information".
-TypeScript and tools that call to TypeScript's APIs can use that type information to understand the project's code.
+TypeScript and tools that call to TypeScript's APIs can then use that type information to understand the project's code.

 In the earlier example, type information would be able to inform a lint rule running in `index.ts` that the `work` import resolves to a function in another file: